uptonking/note4yaoo/lib-db-sqlite-community-web.md

   - We’ve had good experience caching all your calendar and contacts data with @Cron in IDB, to a less voluminous degree, but essentially also just JSON blobs.
 That said, SQLite has been rock-solid for other projects I’ve worked on.

 - If IDB was less finicky(难以令人满意的，挑剔的) for Notion’s use case and we used it for blocks, could we get the same 50% for the web app?!
-- IndexedDB struggles with block-level granularity.
+- 👉🏻 IndexedDB struggles with block-level granularity.
 We'd need to build a batched cache strategy instead of caching each block individually.
 We've also seen a lot of IDB flake(怪人); at a certain scale, problems that affect 0.1% of users start to result in a lot of bug reports.
 - 👉🏻 You have to do your own paging to get good performance with idb.
 It’s best thought of as a block store not a kv store.
   - Replicache aggregates data into blocks of roughly 4kb and we found that to be the best tradeoff.
 - Yep, that was my conclusion too.
 Instead of doing all the paging work, we're gonna wait for SQLite + OPFS for web to mature.
+- 👉🏻 As someone casually building with IDB, could you explain what you mean by doing your own paging?
+  - Make the records you store in IndexedDB big & chunky. @aboodman suggested 4kb per record.
+So, treat records more like “pages” in a DB, not rows like in a SQL-style DB.
+  - That makes sense.
+It's a little disappointing.
+I think maybe I could chunk operation data by document, since it's already generally accessed by range.
+But I'd prefer not to re-implement stuff like querying hybridized in-memory and in-store.
+Maybe I'll keep an eye on sqlite too...
+  - Once you read rows out of SQLite or IndexedDB where do they go?
+Straight into the DOM never to be looked at again???
+You’ll want a cache either way.
+OTOH whenever you get advice from Randoms Online, ignore the advice and do the Simplest Thing That Could Possibly Work first
 - My only concern is how it’s going to work across tabs.
 We had to do a lot of pretty clever work in Replicache to make it fast and support schema changes across tabs.
 Hard to make it fast when access blocks on cross-process locks.
 - I was thinking we’d funnel all access through a ServiceWorker or SharedWorker.
 No locks needed.
 We already negotiate schema updates for SQLite/IndexedDB in a simple way - tabs that are out of date switch to memory and/or refresh.
 - That will work but you’ll still have the latency to service worker, which will cause you to want to run mutations against the per tab cache locally, not against the service worker.
 This means there can be conflicts when two tabs mutate their local cache in conflicting ways.